President (2018 - 2019)

 Annjanette joined the Society in April 2004 as Member Network Services Manager.

-In September 2017 she we seconded to be Director of Membership Services.
+In September 2017 she was seconded to be Director of Membership Services.

 She has spent the last 16 years working at a senior management level.
 She has significant experience in enhancing service delivery, building on her time in banking, where she worked in business banking and in the commercial sector.